kxmyk/kxmyk/README.md

 <img height="200" src="https://aniyuki.com/wp-content/uploads/2022/08/aniyuki-hello-29.gif"/>

-My name is Kamil Lukasiuk and im aspiring fullstack web developer.
-Currently on a second year of an IT course on uni
+My name is Kamil Lukasiuk and im aspiring fullstack web developer <br> Currently on a second year of an IT course on uni